SWIR Cameras And Their Applications

 Another important application for SWIR cameras is the wafer inspection.
 During the manufacturing process of wafers, particles may occur on the top, at the bottom, and even inside or between the wafers.
 Whereas CCD or CMOS cameras detect particles on the top and at the bottom, InGaAs cameras see through the silicon and therefore detect particles between two bonded wafers.
 InGaAs cameras are also used for wafer packaging, where the alignment of the backside pattern to the front side of the wafer is conducted.
 The SWIR technology helps align layers of wafers as well as aligning other sub products such as ICs, memory cells, or transistors along the entire supply chain.

-Example of Si wafer inspection using the HD-SWIR Digital Microscope.
+Below is an example of Si wafer inspection using the HD-SWIR Digital Microscope.
 Images from Goldeye G-130 (IMX990 SenSWIR) and G-033 cameras.

 Photovoltaics